poleon007/poleon007/README.md

 - 👋 Hi, I’m @poleon007
-- 👀 I’m interested in anything Web 3.0 (Web based Products).
+- 👀 I’m interested in anything Web based product development.
-- 🌱 I’m currently learning Front-End (PHP,JAVASCRIPT,HTML,CSS,JQUERY,AJAX).
+- 🌱 I’m currently in my full-stack enviornment (PHP,JAVASCRIPT,HTML,CSS,JQUERY,AJAX).
 - 💞️ I’m looking forward to collaborate on all web 3.0 based project in and outside Africa.
 - 📫 How to reach me  napoleonmanuel.me@yandex.com ...